damienjburks/terraform-aws-audit-manager/README.md

 - NIST 800-53 Rev. 5
 - FedRAMP Moderate

+> [!NOTE]
-**Note**: Framework UUIDs are region-specific and may change.
+> Framework UUIDs are region-specific and may change.
 Always use the AWS CLI to get current UUIDs for your region.

 ## Best Practices